Cayyus/mixmatch-spotify-cli/README.md

 ## Get Started
 **Disclaimer: This CLI only supports Windows 10/11**

-If you want to try out the tool, follow these instructions:
+If you want to try out this tool, follow these instructions:

 First, install:
 - Python (3.10 or higher)